 - A flavorless, odorless option– no cannabis aroma or characteristic “earthy” flavor

 - Product versatility– adding CBD won’t alter the taste of your favorite recipes

 - Product potency– CBD isolate is a crystalline powder that is nearly 100 percent pure cannabidiol (CBD)

 Although numerous people appreciate having a THC-free CBD option, many others believe full-spectrum CBD products to be considerably more potent than their isolate counterparts.
 Full-spectrum CBD oil contains all the additional cannabinoids, plant terpenes, flavonoids, and other nutrients found in the same ratio as the original plant source.
 Research shows these elements combine to intensify CBD’s therapeutic potential, a phenomenon known as the entourage effect.
 CBD contains up to 0.3% THC, or it can be made with broad spectrum CBD oil or CBD isolate, which both do not contain THC.

 Protecting Yourself From a Disappointing Purchase

-You can protect yourself from misleading sales tactics by identifying the source of the hemp oil used in the products you select, the amount of CBD in the product, and the extraction method.
+You can protect yourself from misleading sales tactics by identifying the source of the oil used in the products you select, the amount of CBD in the product, and the extraction method.
 You can also avoid purchasing questionable products by placing your trust in companies that allow you to view their third-party test results, the Certificate of Analysis.